FoodAdvisorProject/FoodAdvisorDocs/README.md

 FoodAdvisor is an application developed for the Google Technologies for Cloud and Web Development Workshop 2016/2017.
 The application gives you a platform where you can find the best food.
-All the products inside the application are chosen using a [strict selection](.idea/criteria.txt) standars based of product's quality,trackability and craftsmanship.
+All the products inside the application are chosen using a [strict selection standars](.idea/criteria.txt) based on product's quality,trackability and craftsmanship.

 #Useful links